baileypownell/React-Weight-Tracker-SPA/README.md

 # Happy Balance

 Simply a web app to track your weight.
-Built with React, MaterializeCSS, Firebase, and Node/Express.
+Built with React, Material-UI, Firebase, and Node/Express.

 #### Try it yourself!